TEAMuP-dev/audacitorch/README.md

 ### Supported Torch versions

-`torchaudacity` requires for your model to be able to run in **Torch 1.9.0**, as that's what the Audacity torchscript interpreter uses.
+`audacitorch` requires for your model to be able to run in **Torch 1.9.0**, as that's what the Audacity torchscript interpreter uses.

 ### Deep Learning Effect and Analyzer

 Audacity is equipped with a wrapper framework for deep learning models written in PyTorch.
 Audacity contains two deep learning tools: `Deep Learning Effect` and `Deep Learning Analyzer`.
 `Deep Learning Effect` performs waveform to waveform processing, and is useful for audio-in-audio-out tasks (such as source separation, voice conversion, style transfer, amplifier emulation, etc.), while `Deep Learning Analyzer` performs waveform to labels processing, and is useful for annotation tasks (such as sound event detection, musical instrument recognition, automatic speech recognition, etc.).
-`torchaudacity` contains two abstract classes for serializing two types of models: waveform-to-waveform and waveform-to-labels.
+`audacitorch` contains two abstract classes for serializing two types of models: waveform-to-waveform and waveform-to-labels.
 The classes are `WaveformToWaveformBase`, and `WaveformToLabelsBase`, respectively.

 ![](./assets/tensor-flow.png)